RetroCharting

 Market Value & Price Range: Romance of the Three Kingdoms III Dragon of Destiny

-Discover the current market value and price comparison for Romance of the Three Kingdoms III Dragon of Destiny on Nintendo NES Console.
 The current price guide for this title is around $54.99 for a Complete (CIB) copy.
 For serious collectors, a brand new / sealed copy is valued at approximately $137.00.
-Graded copies (WATA/VGA) have been seen reaching $163.50 depending on the grade.
-Check our price comparator below to find the best deal among live marketplace listings.
+Graded copies (WATA/VGA) have been seen reaching $180.00 depending on the grade.
 This strategy title published by Koei remains a staple for any Nintendo NES Console library.

 Buying Guide & Authenticity

-Is Romance of the Three Kingdoms III Dragon of Destiny Rare?
+Description Romance of the Three Kingdoms III Dragon of Destiny

 The player takes control of a master, a general capable of commanding as many states as he can acquire, and, if successful, unifies China.
 As many as eight may play, but only one can succeed.
 There are five chronologically arranged scenarios.
 The first has China in its most disorganized period and the last has virtually all of China controlled by one of three generals.
 The precise requirements for success in each of these scenarios differs, but in all cases the goal is to rule as many states as possible.
 After the completion of any scenario but number five the game will automatically advance to the next.
 You may start the game at any scenario.
 The third edition of this game with more game improvements.